Pre123140/AI_CODE_DEVELOPER_ASSISTANT/README.md

 # 🧠 AI-Powered Code & Developer Assistant

-A local GenAI-powered coding agent that helps you **analyze, debug, and optimize Python code** — with or without LLMs.
+A GenAI-powered coding agent that helps you **analyze, debug, and optimize Python code** — with or without LLMs.
 Designed for developers, learners, and security-conscious teams, it uses Mistral-7B (GGUF) to run completely offline.

 ---